 - Radius The distance from the center of a circle to its edge.

-- Circumference The distance across the center of a circle.
+- Diameter The distance across the center of a circle.

 - Rotational Symmetry A type of symmetry where no matter how you rotate it, a design looks the same.

 We have explored string art in other projects using nails and string:

 String Art Stars is a classic craft has been featured on many of my favorite blogs over the years.
 Check out these wonderful examples of String Art Stars:

 - Woven Cookie Stars on The Crafty Crow

 - String Craft Stars by Pysselbolaget

 - Polymer Clay & String Star on Babble Dabble Do

 - Cardboard Yarn Ornaments on Tauni Everret

 - Geometric String Craft Stars on Creative Jewish Mom